 - Free to pay with currencies in your account: convert money into your required currency and it will be free to spend or pay in your chosen local currency.

-- Free ATM withdrawals up to £200 a month.
+- Free first two ATM withdrawals (up to £200) a month.

 - Only pay a small conversion fee when you convert your money — typically between 0.35% and 1%.